 A Maryland testamentary trust is any trust formed based upon terms contained in the settlor’s last will and testament.
-A testamentary trust is neither formed nor funded until death and does not exist for legal and tax purposes prior to that time.
+Your Maryland trusts and estate attorney would include the trust when drafting your last will and testament.
+A testamentary trust is not formed or funded until your death and does not exist for legal and tax purposes prior to that time.

 A Maryland estate planning attorney decides the type of trust to be used based upon the needs and goals of the family.
 Often an attorney may have several trust options capable of achieving their client’s goals.
 An attorney sometimes recognizes that a trust may only be needed if certain circumstances occur.
 As such, rather than form the trust immediately, the person forming the trust can include the terms of the trust in the last will and testament and delay the funding of the trust until the time of their death.